joshardul/QRCodeScanerProject/README.md

 ## scope of action
 * Create a new Ionic tabs project (Ionic 4.0)
-* Use google chrome debug mode in mobile mode to symulate IOs and Android rendering.
+* Use google chrome in debug mode vith mobile simulator to simulate IOs and Android rendering.
 What changed?
-Can you explein what's going on?
+Can you explain what's going on?
 * Build on IPhone and Android device.
 * Use Ionic documentation to add QR code reader on the first page.